-For instance, for the past several years, ARTium & Just Basements have not found any cast iron piping in Ottawa homes that is still viable.
-That has prompted the firm to recommend to its clients that if they have cast iron piping to budget for replacement because if the company must break up the slab to connect new plumbing, they will invariably find that the old piping is no longer holding up.
+For instance, for the past five years or so, ARTium & Just Basements have not found any cast iron piping in Ottawa homes that is still viable.
+That has prompted the firm to recommend to its clients that if they have cast iron piping to budget for replacement because if the company has to break up the slab to connect new plumbing, they will invariably find that the old piping is no longer holding up.